 “All schools need to understand and embrace the deeper learning so essential for our students.
 My suggestion is to enlist Jonathan Martin to guide you in that process.
 Jonathan recently led our faculty and our board in two days of the most stimulating, exciting and important professional development we have done in years.
 Using data and interactive methods, Jonathan highlighted best practices in international education and assessment design principles, teaching faculty and trustees how to prepare the next generation of innovative thinkers.”

-Among his current affiliations are:
+Among his recent and current work and affiliations are:

 Secondary School Admissions Test (SSAT) Board: Consultant and writer for the Think Tank on the Future of Admissions Assessment.